guillaumehope/wally-board/README.md

 ## Front-End Development server

-Run `ng serve --project e-wally-app-espace` for a frontend dev server.
+Run `ng serve --project ewally-jobboard` for a frontend dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Back-End Development server